Juan Ponce de León: Hispaniola

 In 1502 the newly appointed governor, Nicolás de Ovando, arrived in Hispaniola, with the Spanish Crown expecting him to bring order to a colony in disarray, a task in which he succeeded.
 Ovando interpreted his instructions as authorizing subjugation of the native Taínos, and consequently authorized the Jaragua massacre in November 1503.
 In 1504, when Taínos overran a small Spanish garrison in Higüey on the island's eastern side, Ovando assigned Ponce de León to crush the rebellion.

 Ponce de León was actively involved in the Higüey massacre, about which friar Bartolomé de las Casas attempted to notify Spanish authorities.
 Ovando rewarded his victorious commander by appointing him frontier governor of the newly conquered province, then named Higüey also.
-Ponce de León received a substantial land grant with an encomienda of sufficient Indian slave labor to farm his new estate.
+Ponce de León received a substantial land grant with an encomienda of sufficient Indian labor to farm his new estate.

 Ponce de León prospered in this new role.
 He found a ready market for his farm produce and livestock at nearby Boca de Yuma where Spanish ships stocked supplies before the long voyage back to Spain.
 In 1505 Ovando authorized Ponce de León to establish a new town in Higüey, which he named Salvaleón.
 In 1508 King Ferdinand (Queen Isabella having opposed the exploitation of natives but dying in 1504) authorized Ponce de León to conquer the remaining Taínos and exploit them by forcing them to mine gold.

 Around this time, Ponce de León married Leonora, an innkeeper's daughter.
 They had three daughters, Juana, Isabel and María, and one son, Luis.
 The large stone house Ponce de León ordered built for his growing family still stands today near the city of San Rafael del Yuma; he named it Salvaleón after his grandmother's estate in Castile.